 Register of Statutory Declarations under S31(6) of the Highways Act 1980 and S15A(1) of the Commons Act 2006

-Section 15 of the Growth and Infrastructure Act 2013 inserts sections 15A and 15B into the 2006 Commons Act to introduce landowners declarations.
+Section 15 of the Growth and Infrastructure Act 2013 inserts sections 15A and 15B into the 2006 Commons Act to introduce landowners declarations with respect to greens.

-They bring to an end any period of recreational use ‘as of right’ over land, and the registers in which they are to be recorded.
+They bring to an end any period of recreational use ‘as of right’ over land, with respect to green dedications.

 The declarations apply retrospectively, so apply to the previous 20 years.

 A landowner may also make a combined declaration relating to public rights of way AND commons and greens.

 You can download our register of statements relating to commons and greens [PDF,61Kb].

 Making a declaration